 - How plants, interacting with microbes, fungi and animals, maintain ecosystems and thus life

-- How the genotypic, functional and morphological differences between plants allow them to thrive in vastly different habitats
+- How the genotypic, functional and morphological differences among plants allow them to thrive in vastly different habitats

 You will also be able to:

-- Understand how research in plant biology and biotechnology can contribute to plant breeding and production
+- Understand how research in plant sciences and biotechnology can contribute to plant breeding and production

 - Plan, coordinate and execute high-quality basic and applied scientific research